kernelmachine/kernelmachine.github.io.archive/_posts/2016-09-13-The-PlayRust-Classifier.md

 ---

-*For those who weren't able to attend [RustConf 2016](http://rustconf.com/), I thought I'd summarize my and /u/staticassert's talk in written form.
+*For those who weren't able to attend [RustConf 2016](http://rustconf.com/), I thought I'd provide a synopsis of my and /u/staticassert's talk.
 I've only focused on a subset of talking points below; for the full talk, check out the upcoming video when it's posted.*

 ## Technical Debt in Data Science